What are the standards that a police officer should work to?

 Our aim is to put right what has gone wrong and learn to improve.

-In cases where officers and staff have acted correctly we may explain their actions to help you understand them.
-This can be done without needing to use the complaints procedure.
+In cases where the organisation, officers and staff have acted correctly we may explain their actions to help you understand them.
+This can be done without needing to use the complaints procedure and your complaint will be logged on our police system.

 If this is not possible, or your case is more serious, your complaint may be recorded.
 There are several ways a complaint can be dealt with depending on the circumstances and how serious it is:

-Some serious allegations may be dealt with by your local police.
+Some investigations may be dealt with by your local police.
 Most will be investigated by the Professional Standards Department.

 What is the Independent Office for Police Conduct?